 - We don’t see the value of research;

-- We don’t need research, we know what people want (some kind of messiahs!)
+- We don’t need research, we know what our users want

 Even if the first answer seems fair, be aware that not investing in research will cost you far more than if you did.
 One of the most common mistakes that people make when thinking of a product idea is solving a problem that simply doesn’t exist or that isn’t bad enough for people to bother fixing it.

 If you assume the wrong pain points that your users are facing and make inappropriate changes and adjustments, you’re simply going to be out of business!

 So if you are working on a mobile app, web app or website and as long as you are looking to make your product useful to your users, make no mistake: you simply cannot afford to not do research for your product.

 No UX Research = Waste of Time, Effort, and Cost